plp13/qman/README.md

 - Miscellaneous other bug fixes and minor features

-Version 1.5.1 fixes an issue with reporting errors in configruation files, and a few updates to Qman's documentation.
+Version 1.5.1 fixes an issue with reporting errors in configruation files, and introduces a few updates to Qman's documentation.

 > **:bulb: Note**
 >